lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/1.C_Tutorial/22_play_sd_card_music.rst

 In this project, we will use the ESP8266Audio.zip library to decode the audio files in the SD card, and then output the audio signal through GPIO.
-If you have not installed this library, please follow the steps below to install it.
-Open arduino->Sketch->Include library-> Add .ZIP Library.
+If you have not installed this library, please follow the steps below to install it. open :menuselection:`arduino --> Sketch --> Include library --> Add .zip Library`.

 .. image:: img/software/22-1.png

-In the new pop-up window, select "Super_Starter_Kit_for_ESP32_S3\C\Libr aries\ESP8266Audio.zip".
+In the new pop-up window, select :file:`Super_Starter_Kit_for_ESP32_S3/C/Libraries/ESP8266Audio.zip`.
 Then click “Open“.

 .. image:: img/software/22-2.png

 **Sketch_22.1_PlayMP3FromSD**

-We placed a folder called "music" in: Super_Starter_Kit_for_ESP32_S3\
-Sketches\Sketch_22.1_PlayMP3FromSD User needs to copy this folder to SD card.
+We placed a folder called "music" in :file:`Super_Starter_Kit_for_ESP32_S3/Sketches/Sketch_22.1_PlayMP3FromSD` User needs to copy this folder to SD card.

 .. image:: img/software/22-3.png